petros-d/docs/docs/api-keys.md

 ## Refresh Access Token

-In order for a machine or process to deploy code to a Deployment on Astronomer, a Deployment API key ID and secret are used to generate an access token that is valid for 24 hours.
-This access token is what has permissions to deploy code.
-To continue using an API key after its creation, you need to retrieve a new access token either every 24 hours or every time you need it if longer than 24 hours.
-To retrieve a new access token with an existing API key ID and secret, run the following API request:
+In order to deploy code on Astronomer with a Deployment API key, you need to use the API key ID and secret to fetch an access token.
+This access token is required by the Astronomer API to trigger the deploy code process.
+It is valid only for 24 hours.
+To fetch a token with an existing API key ID and secret, run the following API request:

 ```curl
 curl --location --request POST "https://auth.astronomer.io/oauth/token" \